 Comrades Marathon Pacing Chart: Down Run

 Although I have been thinking vaguely about my Plan A goal of a Bill Rowan medal at the Comrades Marathon this year, I have not really put a rigorous pacing plan in place.
 I know from previous experience that I am likely to be quite a bit slower towards the end of the race.
 I also know that I am going to lose a few minutes at the start.
-So how fast does this mean I need to run in order to get from Pietermaritzburg to Durban in under 9 hours?
+How fast does this mean I need to run in order to get from Pietermaritzburg to Durban in under 9 hours?

 Well, suppose that it takes me 3 minutes from the gun to get across the starting line.
 And, furthermore, assume that I will be running around 5% slower towards the end of the race.
 To still get to Durban under 9 hours I would need to run at roughly 5:52 per km at the beginning and gradually ease back to about 6:11 per km towards the end.